mibur1/comet/docs/source/sections/tutorials.rst

 .. note::

-    This page is actively being updated.
-Additional tutorials will be added over time.
+    This page is actively being updated and more tutorials will be added over time.
+Some features listed here might occasionally not yet be available on PyPI distributions.
+You can install the latest development version from GitHub to access all features.

 Dynamic Functional Connectivity (dFC)